In DR Congo, A Pioneering Doctor Fights Ebola And Coronavirus - UrduPoint

 The tasks are daunting in a sprawling country the size of continental western Europe, two-thirds of whose population of 80 million live below the threshold of poverty.

-If no more cases of Ebola surface, World Health Organization (WHO) will on Monday declare an official end to an epidemic that will have claimed 2,273 lives, the second highest in the history of the much-feared disease.
+The World Health Organization (WHO) had been hoping to declare an official end on Monday to an Ebola epidemic that has claimed 2,273 lives, the second highest in the history of the much-feared disease.

+But the big announcement has been scrapped, as another case -- a 26-year-old man -- emerged just three days before the deadline.

-- Grassroots work - His victory this time -- as before -- will have come thanks to relentless hard work on the ground.
+- Grassroots work - The fight against Ebola has required relentless hard work on the ground.

 As the world is discovering with coronavirus, combatting an incurable contagious disease is all about dogged routine: of tracing, isolating and quarantining, and trying to protect those on the front line.